ATLAS PROJECTS

 Indiana ZONING ATLAS

 Ralston, a land use data, design, and policy initiative, has co-launched the Indiana Zoning Atlas with a team of land use/geospatial professionals and Ball State University’s Department of Urban Planning.
-This will be a state-wide endeavor, broken up into north, central and southern regions.
+The team is dividing the work by region: North, Central, and South.

 Maine ZONING ATLAS

-The Maine Zoning Atlas, sponsored by the Portland-based Roux Institute at Northeastern University, is in the initial stages of collecting zoning data to inform the creation of a statewide atlas.
+The Maine Zoning Atlas is in the initial stages of collecting zoning data to inform the creation of a statewide atlas.
 Team members include representatives from the Governor’s Office of Policy, Innovation, and the Future, Maine DECD and DACF, and Southern Maine Planning and Development Commission.

 MASSACHUSETTS ZONING ATLAS